 Imagine standing in an empty void where you can’t see anything.
 The only thing creating a sense of orientation is the sound that you hear.
-When walking to the right, your hear sounds of people approaching, if you go to the left you will come closer the music.
+When walking to the right, your hear sounds of people approaching, if you walk over to the left you will come closer to some music.
 You are at a party, which can be challenging for people who do not have social skills.
-It seems like you get left out a little because you don't have anyone to talk to and when you approach people, they walk away and it seems like people are laughing at you.
+It seems like you get left out a little because you don’t have anyone to talk to and when you approach people, they walk away and it seems like people are laughing at you.

 The user interacts with the digital friend via speech.
 A bone conducting headband has been designed for this installation.
 These are small vibrating elements that make the eardrum move through vibrations.
 The beauty of this technology is that the relationship between wearer and AI friend is very intimate: the bone conductors make the voice appear very soft and close by: like someone whispers to you.